ghurault/python-analysis-template/README.md

 tldr, the steps to set up the development environment are

 1. Set up a virtual environment (venv, conda, Docker, etc.).
-2. Install dependencies: `pip install -r requirements.txt`.
-3. Install the local package: `pip install -e .[all]`.
+2. Install dependencies with `pip install -r requirements.txt` and the local package `src` in editable mode for convenience with `pip install -e .[all]`.
+A shortcut for this is `make deps`.
+3. Install pre-commit hooks with `pre-commit install`.

-NB1: This steps are automated, for example when using the [`setup_venv.sh`](scripts/setup_venv.sh) script or when using a VS Code Dev Container (see below).
+NB: This steps are automated, for example when using the [`setup_venv.sh`](scripts/setup_venv.sh) script or when using a VS Code Dev Container (see below).

-NB2: A shortcut for steps 2 and 3 is to use `make deps`.

 ### Requirements